Stimulate innovation as it is committed to a positive and active role within Kuwaiti society

 Tamdeen Group’s CSR efforts stimulate innovation as it is committed to a positive and active role within Kuwaiti society, in recognition of the importance of the private sector’s role and its responsibility towards the public good and the sustainable development goals of the nation through the Social Responsibility Policy that has been developed to ensure that the Group contributes to the sustainable development of the society.

 Aiming to foster and support the abilities and talents of Kuwait’s future generations, we encourage the youth to adopt a culture of voluntarism in specialized fields.

 Tamdeen Group is a keen contributor and initiator of various social responsibility activities, especially Kuwait’s cultural heritage activities.

-Tamdeen Group partnered with Kuwait Municipality and other developers in a joint venture to regenerate the Watiya coastal area, with the design, parks and improved urban areas.
+Tamdeen Group partnered with Kuwait Municipality and other developers in a joint venture to regenerate the Wattiyah coastal area, with the design, parks and improved urban areas.